awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    When the command returns a status of "available," you can create another Aurora DB instance for your primary DB cluster\.
 This is the reader instance \(the Aurora Replica\) for the Aurora DB cluster\.

-1. To create another Aurora DB instance for the cluster, use the `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` CLI command:
+1. To create another Aurora DB instance for the cluster, use the `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` CLI command\.

    For Linux, macOS, or Unix: